Bnai Darfur (Sons of Darfur)

 Background

 Due to the Egyptian influence on the process of its independence since its beginning, Sudan has been ruled by an Arab elite that is friendly with and share many cultural characteristics, such as religion and ethnicity, with its neighbors to the north.
 However, the majority of Sudan’s population is African Blacks, mostly Muslim, who have been historically discriminated against by the central government, in all social and economical arenas.
 In 2003 in the Western region of Darfur, in their plight for justice and political involvement, Black militants attacked members of the Sudanese army.
 In response, the Sudanese army bombed villages and the armed militia known as the Janjaweed began a wanton destruction of crops and hundred of villages, murdering men and raping women.
-After seven years there is still no end in sight.
+After five years there is still no end in sight.

-According to a report by US government and New York times to date, about 400,000 people have been killed and 2.7 million have been displaced.
+According to a report by US government on April 2008, about 400,000 people have been killed and 2.2 million have been displaced.
 Refugees have been fleeing to big cities and neighboring countries such as Chad and Egypt, seeking safety.
-In Egypt, the situation of the Sudanese refugees is dire; they lack basic rights, are on the verge of starvation, and suffer from frequent harassment by the authorities and civilians alike.Out of desperation many have made the hazardous journey from Egypt through the Sinai desert to seek refugee in israel.
+In Egypt, the situation of the Sudanese refugees is dire; they lack basic rights, are on the verge of starvation, and suffer from frequent harassment by the authorities and civilians alike.

 Timeline